SQW#

 instruments

-Information about the instrument where the data were measured.
+Information about the instrument where the data was measured.
 One SqwIXNullInstrument per run.
-(Horace defines several instrument classes but so far, we have only use the null instrument.)
+(Horace defines several instrument classes.
+But so far, the null instrument has been sufficient.)

 experiment_info